Do's and Don'ts to Brighten a Dark Room

-Do use paint to prettify, but add a drop of egg yolk or other warm tint.
-Freshen the ceiling, too, while you're at it.
-A slightly lighter shade than the walls will draw your eyes upward.
+3. DON'T paint the walls a stark white to try to make the space appear brighter.
+DO use paint to prettify, but professional painters advise adding a drop of egg yolk or other warm tint.
+Freshen the ceiling, too, while you're at it, in a slightly lighter shade than the walls to draw attention upward.
 And as long as you've got the paint cans out, how about taking care of that dingy floor?

-Do choose task lighting to brighten up dark spots.
-Lamps on the tables or floor are decorative and will produce a soft, warm glow that reflects attractively off the ceiling.
+5. DON'T attempt to light up the room with a single strong overhead fixture.
+DO choose task lighting to brighten up dark spots.
+Lamps on the tables or floor are decorative and produce a soft, warm glow that will reflect attractively off the ceiling.
 Install a dimmer switch so that you can give the room a little boost of lighting during the day, and add even more at night.

-Do put up lightweight, sheer draperies.
-Make sure that they are long -- all the way down to the floor is best -- and that they are positioned far enough apart that, when you open the curtains completely, your whole window area will be revealed.
+6. DON'T be casual about your curtains.
+DO put up lightweight, sheer draperies.
+Make sure that they are long -- floor length is best -- and far enough apart that, when you open the curtains completely, your whole window area will be revealed.
 Both these tips are designed to make the room's window look larger.

-Do choose plant species that thrive in shade.
-The peace lily doesn't need a lot of sunshine, for example, and its unusual white flowers will add a lively feeling.
+7. DON'T assume that you won't be able to keep any houseplants in a gloomy room.
+DO choose species that thrive in shade.
+The peace lily doesn't need a lot of sunshine, for example, and its unusual white flowers add a lively feeling.
 Or how about Christmas cactus, which absolutely NEEDS low light in order to produce its charming blossoms (12 hours of darkness per day, to be precise)?
 That's why it blooms only around Christmastime, which coincides rather closely with the winter solstice.

-Do use color wisely.
+9. DON'T be afraid of (happy, cozy, spirit-lifting!) color.
+Even a deep shade like coffee or plum can feature in your decor, albeit in small amounts.
+DO use color wisely.
 Limit the number of hues you combine, as well as the amount of intense color.
-It's a good idea, also, to experiment before making major decor investments.
+Experiment before making major decor investments.
 If you're not sure how a navy blue couch would work in your dark room, for instance, try covering your current sofa with a slipcover.

-Do look into installing a solar tube or two.
-As an alternative, consider adding a clerestory window or a skylight, or even a solution that makes use of interior light from a sunny hallway or neighboring room.
-Think transoms or opaque glass doors.
+10. DON'T discount the possibility of a mini room remodel to physically introduce more light.
+DO look into installing a solar tube or two.
+As an alternative, consider adding a clerestory window or a skylight, or even a solution that makes use of interior light from a sunny hallway or neighboring room; think transoms or opaque glass doors.